DivineOps/sasha-rosenbaum-site/content/ukraine/index.md

 ## Donate

-There are many charities and support organizations that are doing life saving work right now in Ukraine.
-Some of them were created in the course of the past few days as the country rallies to support military and civilians.
-If you have personal friends in need of assistance or friends running aid organizations, please donate directly.
-Otherwise, I am highlighting a few verified organizations.
+1. If you personally know people or organizations in Ukraine, please donate directly to them.
+Many civilians need help, and hundreds of new volunteer organizations created over the past 10 days need financial resources.
+It will take time for any other funds to reach them, so if you personally know folks who need help please help directly.

+2. If you are able, please donate to Ukraine's Armed Forces (first link below).
+It is not possible for public companies and volunteer organizations to donate to military, but they can donate to humanitarian aid.
+But Ukraine cannot hold without its military.
+Hence, please encourage your company to donate to humanitarian aid, and use your personal funds to donate to military.

 ***National Bank of Ukraine Armed Forces Fund***

 Ukrainian armed forces are lacking basic equipment, clothing, weapons, food.
 The only way Ukraine can hold is by reinforcing the military.
 The NBU had spun up a special fundraising account for Ukrainian armed forces which is open to PayPal donations and wire transfers.
-Donate [here](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi).
+[Donate to NBU here](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi).

 ***Humanitarian aid charities***
 [Nova Ukraine](https://novaukraine.org/donate/) - A non-profit organization dedicated to raising awareness about Ukraine in the US and throughout the world and providing humanitarian aid to Ukraine.